Types of business insurance

 There are different types of business insurance, and the types you may need depend on your business and what you do.
 From the moment you start up your company, it’s a good idea to get business insurance to cover you for any risks involved in working with clients, customers and employees.

-Some types of cover are essential.
-Employers’ liability insurance is a legal requirement for any businesses with even one member of staff.
+Some types of cover may be essential.
+Employers’ liability insurance is a legal requirement for most businesses with even one member of staff.
 Other types of business insurance help to protect against certain risks, such as public liability insurance – which covers you for any claims made against your business.

 What are the main types of business insurance?